DavidBThomp/David-Thompson-CIS106/README.md

 ## Assignment 6

 Once again it took me a bit longer to figure this out simply because I missed out on one parameter.
 I did learn that when storing values from calculations they must always be stored in a variable, while outputs can simply be printed because it won't have changing values.
 I did peer a little bit into arrays and how to get multiple variables back from one function, but didn't use it because that seems to be a bit more advanced and will be explained in later lessons.

+## Assignment 7

+The concepts for assignment 7 aren't super complex to me, the idea of logic and "if-then" statements make sense.
+I think I'm having a bit of trouble understanding where to use these though.
+I learned that when making a program using these concepts can allow for much more complex programs to be made that are much more responsive.
+Instead of linear programs that are simple to break, we can now make programs that can respond to different inputs and give different outputs.
+I also learned how much more efficient doing this can be, essentially making some of the code used and some of not, will reduce the resources used by said program.